The Conch Piercing: Everything You Need to Know

 The conch piercing doesn’t hurt any more than any other cartilage piercings.
 In general, cartilage piercings fall about halfway on the pain scale, and the conch is the same.
 It will hurt more than a lobe piercing, but it shouldn’t be anything that most people can’t handle.

 Typically, the conch is pierced with a 14G needle.
 You can go larger than that, but if you do, you might want to consider a dermal punch rather than a needle.
-The dermal punch will give you the larger gauge, but it might hurt more, since the dermal punch removes a portion of cartilage rather than just piercing the skin.
+The dermal punch will give you the larger gauge, but it actually removes a portion of cartilage rather than just piercing the skin, so it's a more invasive procedure.
+Additionally, a dermal punch piercing won't heal on its own, and many states have laws against using dermal punches for piercing purposes, so it's not recommended.

 If you want a larger gauge but find the dermal punch intimidating, it is possible to stretch the cartilage, but it can be difficult.
 Also, keep in mind that even cartilage piercings with smaller gauges are difficult to heal, and a larger gauge will require surgery if you someday choose to get rid of your conch piercing.
 Consider this piercing for a long time before visiting your piercer, since it will be more permanent than other piercing options.